makrai/notes/coenen1906-visu-bert.md

 ###   3.2.2 Visualization of parse tree embeddings 4

 * compare [parse tree embeddings in BERT] to exact power-2 embeddings?
-To
   * layer 16 (following [7]),
-    transformed by the Hewitt and Manning’s “structural probe” matrix B, yielding a set of points in 1024-dimensional space.
-We
+    transformed by the Hewitt and Manning’s “structural probe” matrix B, yielding a set of points in 1024-dimensional space
   * used PCA to project to two dimensions
     * t-SNE and UMAP [16], were harder to interpret
 * whether the difference between these projected trees and the canonical ones is merely noise, or a more interesting pattern.
 By looking at the
-  * average embedding distances of each dependency relation (see Figure 3) , we
+  * average embedding distances of each dependency relation (see Figure 3)
     * vary widely from around 1.2 (compound:prt, advcl)
-    to 2.5 (mwe, parataxis, auxpass).
-Such systematic differences suggest that
+    to 2.5 (mwe, parataxis, auxpass): systematic differences

 # 4 Geometry of word senses 5